Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Shimura curves, Shimura sets, and special loci

-The corresponding Hecke algebra $\TT_S$ acts faithfully on $\ZZ_p[X_S]^0$ via Picard functoriality.
-A weak eigenform $h$ on $X_S$ modulo $p^n$ of weight $2$ is a ring homomorphism $\mathbb{T}_S\xrightarrow{e_h} \ZZ/p^n\ZZ$.
-In light of \cite[Lemma 5.1.4]{sweeting} (with the error term $C$ therein being equal to zero under our running hypotheses), the choice of the weak eigenform $h$ yields a group homomorphism $\ZZ_p[X_S]^0\lra \ZZ/p^n\ZZ$, which we denote by $h$ as well.
+As before, a weak eigenform $h$ on $X_S$ modulo $p^n$ of weight $2$ is a ring homomorphism $\mathbb{T}_S\xrightarrow{e_h} \ZZ/p^n\ZZ$.
+In light of \cite[Lemma 4.5.5]{sweeting}, the choice of the weak eigenform $h$ yields\footnote{Note that the error term $C$ therein equals zero under our running hypotheses.} a group homomorphism $\ZZ_p[X_S]^0\lra \ZZ/p^n\ZZ$, which we denote by $h$ as well.